vany0114/vany0114.github.io/_posts/2019-6-14-chaos-injection-with-simmy.md

 </figure>

 ***Enable Automatic Chaos Injection:***
 Allows you to inject the chaos automatically based on a frequency and maximum chaos time duration.
+Which means in the given example, that the chaos will be enabled every day (every 23:59 hours) and it will take 15 minutes.

 ***Frequency:***
 A `Timespan` indicating how often the chaos should be injected.